mckinsey/vizro/vizro-core/docs/pages/user-guides/graph.md

 ## Add title, header, and footer

 The [`Graph`][vizro.models.Graph] accepts a `title`, `header` and `footer` argument.
-This is useful for providing context to the data being displayed, or for adding a description of the data.
+This is useful for context on the data being displayed, or for adding a description of the data.

 - **title**: Displayed as an [H3 header](https://dash.plotly.com/dash-html-components/h3), useful for summarizing the main topic or insight of the component.
 - **header**: Accepts markdown text, ideal for extra descriptions, subtitles, or detailed data insights.
 - **footer**: Accepts markdown text, commonly used for citing data sources, providing information on the last update, or adding disclaimers.

 !!! note
-    Although you can directly provide a `title` to the Plotly Express chart, we recommend using `Graph.title` for proper alignment with other components on the screen.
+    Although you can directly give a `title` to the Plotly Express chart, we recommend using `Graph.title` for proper alignment with other components on the screen.

 !!! example "Formatted Graph"
     === "app.py"